 Imagine Dragons – It’s Time

-Many debut singles from artists talk of their struggles to come out and pursue their careers.
+Many debut singles from artists talk of their struggles to break free and pursue their careers.
 I’m sure for every success story we’ve heard, there are probably a thousand failures we never learn of.
-This track hopefully gives us some hope.
+This track gives us hope.

 Jason Mraz – The Remedy (I Won’t Worry)

-Someone once told me, and I believed, that only the lyrics in the chorus have sense and the rest are random verses.
-Later I’d find out it was about Jason’s good friend who was diagnosed with cancer and how that shaped his outlook in life.
+A friend once told me that only the lyrics in the chorus have any meaningful sense and the rest are random verses.
+Later, I’d find out the entirety is about Jason’s good friend who was diagnosed with cancer, and how that event shaped his outlook in life.

 Natasha Bedingfield – Unwritten

-This gained prominence in my country because of a shampoo ad.
+This gained prominence in the Philippines because of a shampoo ad.
 It’s not my preferred brand but whatever.
-Constantly hearing it on television made me feel happy and helped spread this wonderful piece of music.
+Constantly hearing it on television elevated my mood and helped spread this wonderful piece of music.

-It’s an uplifting and inspiring track that boosts my mood and vibe.
-If I had to choose Natasha Bedingfield’s magnus opus, it would have to be this.
-And yes, there are other options, in case you were thinking she was a one-hit wonder.
+It’s an uplifting and inspiring track that simply feels good.
+If I had to choose Natasha Bedingfield’s magnus opus, it would have to be “Unwritten”.
+Yes, there are other options, in case you were thinking she was a one-hit wonder.
 There’s “Pocketful of Sunshine” and “These Words”.

 Nelly Furtado – I’m Like a Bird

-It’s not about having life figured out.
-Sometimes, acknowledging you are on a journey of self-discovery, moving through people and places, is enough.
-Freedom is essential and having it is one thing to never take for granted.
+Living doesn’t mean having the puzzle of life figured out.
+Sometimes, acknowledging you are on a journey of self-discovery, moving through people and places, suffices.
+Freedom is essential and having this liberty is one thing to never take for granted.

 OneRepublic – I Lived

-After being featured by Timbaland in “Apologize” (probably the biggest injustice in the history of crediting musicians), I never thought I’d take more interest in OneRepublic.
-Their sound has evolved and the theme of their songs have shifted.
-If there is one band who perfectly captures this generation’s desire to live life to the fullest, it would have to be them.
+After being featured by Timbaland in “Apologize” (probably the biggest injustice in the history of music credits), I never thought I’d take more interest in OneRepublic.
+Years later, their sound has evolved and the theme of their music has shifted.
+If there is one band who perfectly captures this generation’s desire to live life to the fullest, it would have to be OneRepublic.

-“Counting Stars”, “Feel Again” and “Kids” would have fit just as well in this playlist.
-But to give the illusion of diversity, I took them out and chose “I Lived”.
-Not because its message is most in line, but because of the word “live”, probably overused and abused in this article.
+“Counting Stars”, “Feel Again”, and “Kids” would have fit just as well in this playlist.
+But to give the illusion of diversity, I took them out and chose one, “I Lived”.
+Not because its message is the most in line, but because of the word “live”, probably overused and abused in this article.

 Stacie Orrico – (There’s Gotta Be) More to Life

-Knowing there’s more to life is different from knowing what it actually is.
-Stacie Orrico was a spiritual singer and found solace in her world view.
-Not everyone finds it there but acknowledging the gap should be enough.
+Knowing there’s more to life is different from knowing what is actually required.
+Stacie Orrico was a spiritual singer and knew many of the earthly treasures we cherish will not suffice.
+Not everyone finds satisfaction but acknowledging the gap is the first step.

-If there’s one thing I know to be true it’s this – we may not always know what can make us happy but we do know what makes us unhappy.
-And doing something differently should be fine as you cannot lose happiness you do not have.
+If there’s one thing I know to be true, it’s this – we may not always know what can make us happy but we do know what makes us unhappy.
+Doing something different should be fine as you cannot lose happiness if you do not have it today.